-The GPA continues to invest in the health, welfare and development of players so that they can reach their full potential and develop the skills they need to achieve fulfilling lives and careers off the field of play.
-A total of $\in 2,604,632$ (2018: $\in 2,323,054$) has been spent in this area in 2019 including key transformational programmes like personal development coaching, career development programmes and educational supports.
-A further $\in 3,000,000$ (2018: $\notin 3,000,000$) in annual grant funding is provided from Sport Ireland via the GAA, and the GPA is responsible for ensuring that such government funding is made available to GAA inter-county players, as instructed, under the Sport Ireland Inter County Player Support Schemes 2017 -2019.
+The GPA continues to invest in the health, welfare, and development of players so that they can reach their full potential and develop the skills they need to achieve fulfilling lives and careers off the field of play.
+A total of €2,214,026 (2019: €2,604,632) has been spent in this area in 2020 including key transformational programmes like personal development coaching, career development programmes and educational supports.
+A further €3,000,000 (2019: €3,000,000) in annual grant funding is provided from Sport Ireland via the GAA, and the GPA is responsible for ensuring that such government funding is made available to GAA inter-county players, as instructed, under the Sport Ireland Inter County Player Support Schemes 2017 -2019.
+The scheme was extended by one year for 2020.

-The GPA's financial priorities remain largely consistent in terms of growing independent revenues, minimising operational overheads and seeking to distribute as much as possible towards players and player development programmes.
+The GPA's financial priorities remain largely consistent in terms of growing independent revenues, minimising operational overheads and seeking to invest as much as possible towards players and player development programmes.